 Since you want your students to be as enthusiastic as possible about your sales campaign, you'll want to promote your elementary school fundraiser visually.

-Here are 3 ideas that can help give you maximum impact and most importantly, improved sales results:
+Here are three ideas that can help give you maximum impact and improved sales results:

 1. Display your Fundraiser Incentives

 You will want to display any additional prizes you incorporate throughout your sale, like the top seller, grand, and daily prizes.
 During your kickoff, place them on a table at the front.
 You'll want to show them off in your school's display case during your sale.
 To increase suspense, have these prizes covered with a sheet or blanket as the students enter your kickoff assembly.
 Naturally, everyone will be curious and want to know what's hidden.